-To be eligible to take courses while on study abroad at local universities with native-speaking students as valid units for the fulfillment of SUA's study abroad requirements, SUA students must achieve scores of TB (Intermediate Mid) or higher in all four skill categories on the mandatory Pre-Study Abroad STAMP Test.

-Students scoring TA (Intermediate Low) in no more than one of the four skill categories on this test may petition the Study

-Abroad Committee for special consideration.
+To be eligible to take regular courses while on study abroad at local universities with native-speaking students that meet SUA's study abroad requirements, SUA students must achieve scores of 5 (Intermediate Mid) or higher in all four skill categories on the mandatory Pre-Study STAMP Test.
+Students scoring 4 (Intermediate Low) in no more than one of the four skill categories on this test may petition the Study Abroad Committee for special consideration.
 Final decisions on such petitions will be made by a member of the Study Abroad Committee in the target language in question and the Director of the Language and Culture Program (LCP).